sahusatya2008/SNSX-Programming-Language-Stage-I/README.md

 ## 24. License

-Copyright 2026 Satya Narayan Sahu, Tathoi Mondal
+Copyright 2026 Satya Narayan Sahu, .

 Without prior intemation and application for making any changes and making it on its own name and using it for any commerical use over the internet.